ernestbies/react-native-android-sms-listener/README.md

 ## `react-native-android-sms-listener` [![react-native-android-sms-listener](https://badge.fury.io/js/react-native-android-sms-listener.svg)](https://badge.fury.io/js/react-native-android-sms-listener)

-A utility that allows you to listen for incoming SMS messages.
+A utility that allows you to listen for incoming SMS messages (working in background).

 ### Example